In the Blog

 Echo has said that she loved hearing her grandfather retell this particular legend and she’s rendered it beautifully.
 In an online interview, Echo has said, “I do what my heart tells me.
 Art is the way I feel, the way I touch and the way I am moved by nature.”

 On her process, Echo says, “I am an artist but I had never created animation before.
 It took a lot of time and effort to create my first film.
 I made the film over a period of two years, travelling from my home community of Nain to Montreal 10 times, at the beginning for stays as short as three days only, and then for as long as 10 weeks!
 When I watched my film at its premiere in Toronto at the imagineNATIVE Film Festival last month, I had a huge lump in my throat, trying not to cry.
-I imagined [my grandfather] looking down from heaven, so proud of my accomplishment.
-I’ve also been invited by the Labrador Creative Arts Festival and the NFB’s AABIZIINGWASHI (#WideAwake) Indigenous cinema tour to bring my film to six Labrador communities: Happy Valley Goose Bay, Rigolet, Hopedale, Postville, and back home to Nain, between November 19 and 28.
+I imagined Karrie Obed, my teacher in high school and the drummer on the film’s soundtrack, looking down from heaven, so proud of my accomplishment.* I’ve also been invited by the Labrador Creative Arts Festival and the NFB’s AABIZIINGWASHI (#WideAwake) Indigenous cinema tour to bring my film to six Labrador communities: Happy Valley Goose Bay, Rigolet, Hopedale, Postville, and back home to Nain, between November 19 and 28.
 I really look forward to sharing my film with people of all ages.”

 For young filmmakers/artists, Weetakluk says, “I think it can be hard to look into yourself.
 I learned to trust myself and that’s really important.
 Lots of people give you advice on film, and I listened to some of it, but I always trust myself first.
 A lot of people think “good advice” in film is trusting what they’ve seen before and not something new.”